option26/quarantine-hero/CONTRIBUTING.md

 Feel free to contact the maintainers if that's a concern!

 ## Thank you
-Thank you for considering to contribute to QuarantäneHelden!
+Thank you for considering to contribute to QuarantineHeros!
 We are a group of people wanting to help out in those crazy times!
 We greatly appreciate everybody who supports us in building a platform that connects people who want to help with those who need help!